ouspg/PrivacyAndSocialEngineering/2.Messaging_and_mobile_privacy/README.md

   * Meta's Messenger [in App store](https://apps.apple.com/us/app/messenger/id454638411)

 Scroll down to *App Privacy* section and click *See Details*.
-You can also use Google's Play Store's *Data Safety Labels*, or even compare the labels of these two.
+You can also use Google's Play store's *Data Safety Labels* [^13], or even compare the labels of these two.

 > **Note**
 > However, these labels should be taken **with a grain of salt**; both of them are mostly based on the "honour" system; app publisher tells about them and nobody is officially verifying them.